swichtenberg/Election_Analysis/README.md

 ### ELECTION WINNER: Diana DeGette with 272,892 votes - 73.8% of all votes

 ## Summary
 The script used in the analysis could be applied to future elections with minor modification.
 First, the the script must be updated to load the appropriate file.
-As written, the script can open and read only the provided file.
+As written, the script can open and read only the provided file or files with the same name.
+This would require an update to the current script in line 9 (below).

-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections. file_to_load = os.path.join("Resources", "election_results.csv")
+file_to_load = os.path.join("Resources", "election_results.csv")

+In addition, the name of the output text file should be updated to reflect the scope of the election.
+This would requre and update to the current script in line 11 (below).

+file_to_save = os.path.join("analysis", "election_analysis.txt")

 ## Resources
 - Data Source: election_results.csv